 Can Dogs Eat Fish?

-Is It Really Safe for Your Dog to Eat Fish?
+Is it safe for your dog to eat Fish?
 Read more to find out.

 Boned fish should not be fed because their bones can cause get stuck in the dogs’ throat, stomach, or intestines which could cause choking, lacerations, or internal bleeding.
 Pieces of fish may contain small bones that are not easily visible.